-After CPD Officer Ella French visitation attended by thousands, more expected for funeral
+Thousands attend fallen CPD Officer Ella French funeral service

 Just three years into her police career, French was killed and her partner was critically injured during a traffic stop earlier this month.
-Her casket made its way to the Auburn Gresham neighborhood Wednesday, where it was greeted by her fellow officers outside of St. Rita of Cascia Shrine Chapel.
+Her casket made its way to the Wrightwood neighborhood Wednesday and Thursday, where it was greeted by her fellow officers at St. Rita of Cascia Church.

-Funeral services will be held at 10 a.m.
-Thursday at the same church.
-ABC7 will stream the funeral live on ABC7Chicago.com and wherever you stream.
-The internment is private.

-Cardinal Blase Cupich will preside over her funeral mass, as thousands will say their final goodbyes to the officer.
+Cardinal Blase Cupich presided over her funeral mass, as thousands said their final goodbyes to the officer.

 Officer Ella French funeral procession arrives for visitation